RayCarrot/RayCarrot.RCP.Metro/README.md

 Most games have a page for viewing the progress in each save slot.
 The save data can also be exported to a JSON file.

 # Dependencies
-The Rayman Control Panel™ uses these main dependencies:
+The Rayman Control Panel uses these main dependencies:

 ### WPF
 - [MahApps.Metro](https://github.com/MahApps/MahApps.Metro)